 FILING DEADLINE--Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of AFI, PLT and YJ

-/EIN News/ -- CEDARHURST, N.Y., Dec.
-31, 2019 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.
-Shareholders who purchased shares in these companies during the dates listed are encouraged to contact us toll-free at 1-833-835-1495, via email (dk@kclasslaw.com), or via the case links.
+/EIN News/ -- CEDARHURST, N.Y., Jan.
+07, 2020 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.

-If you wish to serve as lead plaintiff with the goal of overseeing the litigation to obtain a fair and just resolution, you must petition the Court on or before the deadlines provided below.

 Yunji Inc. (YJ)